4.12.17

 Exposicions del 10 artistes seguint un recorregut a peu pel centre del poble.

-Els artistes que s'han seleccionat per a aquesta primera edició ens enfronten, cada un a la seva manera, a la seva percepció de la realitat.
+artistes que s'han seleccionat per a aquesta primera edició ens enfronten, cada un a la seva manera, a la seva percepció de

 Ens mostren l'invers del mirall i ens conviden a compartir el que s'hi amaga: "La part oculta del real".